 Attendance Policy: Students are responsible for their individual success in a given course.
 A significant portion of that success is a result of consistent attendance and overall classroom awareness.
 As a student, you should be dutifully aware of how much your education costs YOU, therefore be mindful of your personal investment.
-Non-excused absences will not be tolerated. by course instructor).
+Non-excused absences will not be tolerated by the course instructor.
 Regular attendance is expected in the course and after three unexcused absences there will be a LETTER GRADE deduction from the overall final course grade.
 Select students who aren't present during presentation course meetings will not be able to make-up their deliveries.
 Non- Speaking students who aren't present for speech days will have points deducted from their individual presentation grade.
-If a student is absent the day she/he is scheduled to speak and has not made prior arrangements with the instructor, a ZERO grade will be recorded for the presentation portion of the assignment. \ Due to recent severe weather students who may miss presentations due may be eligible to make up speech presentations.
-It is the student's responsibility to contact the course instructor should such a need arise.
+If a student is absent the day she/he is scheduled to speak and has not made prior arrangements with the instructor, a ZERO grade will be recorded for the presentation portion of the assignment.
+Due to extreme circumstances students who may miss presentations due may be eligible to make up speech presentations.
+It is the student's responsibility to contact the course instructor should such a need arise and provide documentation detailing the specifics of the situation.
 In the case of planned absences, assignments may be turned in before the due date.
 If you are a student athlete it is your responsibility to provide me a copy of your travel/game schedule.
 You are additionally responsible for making up all work missed during your absence.
 I am not liable to keep track of your schedule, nor will I try.
 Please communicate all expected absences and I will give you sufficient time to complete course assignments.